 Frequently Asked Questions for Pharmacists on Board Elections

-A: The next North Carolina Board of Pharmacy elections are scheduled to begin November 1, 2019.
+North Carolina pharmacists are reminded that the next Board of Pharmacy elections are scheduled to begin November 1, 2019.
 Pharmacists may remember that the Board amended its rule on elections, 21 NCAC 46.2100, in 2017 to shift the election period to coincide with the pharmacist license renewal period.

 Two district seats will be up for election this year: 1) the Central District, which consists of Anson, Cabarrus, Chatham, Davidson, Davie, Iredell, Lee, Mecklenburg, Montgomery, Moore, Randolph, Richmond, Rowan, Stanly and Union Counties; and 2) the Northeastern District, which consists of Bertie, Camden, Chowan, Currituck, Dare, Durham, Edgecombe, Franklin, Gates, Granville, Halifax, Hertford, Hyde, Martin, Nash, Northampton, Pasquotank, Perquimans, Tyrell, Vance, Wake, Warren, Washington and Wilson Counties.